 TRIUMF's core operations revolve around a five-year planning cycle.
-This is articulated in a Five-Year Plan (5YP), a report that defines TRIUMF’s mission and vision, communicate the lab’s goals and priorities, and lays out an action plan for the specified planning cycle and beyond.
-The 2015-2020 5YP started April 1, 2015, and completes March 31, 2020.
+This is articulated in a Five-Year Plan (5YP), a report that defines TRIUMF’s mission and vision, communicates the lab’s goals and priorities, and lays out an action plan for the specified planning cycle and beyond.
+The 2015-2020 5YP started April 1, 2015, and ends March 31, 2020.

 It is now time to proceed along the path to envisioning, developing, and sharing the next 5YP for 2020-2025.
 This webpage serves as the primary online resource for information about the 2020-2025 5YP development process and the various consultations with stakeholders.

 Ultimately, the proposed 5YP is transmitted to the Government of Canada by the Director of TRIUMF on behalf of laboratory's member universities.
 It is TRIUMF's commitment that the plan be developed in a transparent, open, deliberative process that puts forward the strongest possible program for Canada under realistic resource constraints.

 Policy and Planning Advisory Committee (PPAC) Call for Proposals is now open.
 The deadline for submission is Monday, October 16, 2017.